myfavoritecolorisred/hello-world/readme.txt

 Hello!
 I wish to be a hotdog.
+However, being a sandwich has it's perks.